2017 Bryant STARTALK Chinese Language Teacher Program

 - Workshops by experienced teachers to share teaching strategies and classroom activities

-- Authentic practice classes with elementary/middle/high school students
+- Authentic practice classes with middle/high school students

 - Team lesson planning, teaching and critiquing

-- Field trip to Newport Mansions in Rhode Island
+- Field trips to Newport Mansions in Rhode Island and museum in Boston

 - A limited number of campus dorms are available for FREE for participants who live 30 miles or farther away from Bryant campus (first come first served)

-Participants have option to earn 3 graduate credits through this summer program from Bryant University’s Master of Art in Teaching program (MAT).
-Bryant’s MAT program is approved by Rhode Island Department of Education as a teacher certification program.
+Participants have the option to earn 3 graduate credits through this summer program from Bryant University.
+Extra coursework and assignments will be required.
 The course name on official transcripts will be “EDU 610 - Special Topics in Curriculum Development Chinese Language and Culture.”
-The 3 graduate credits can meet part of the certification requirement.

 Proficiency in Mandarin Chinese is required.
-Previous experience of related teaching is not required.
+Commitment to fully attending the program and completing program assignments is required.
+Previous experience of related teaching is NOT required.
+The program primarily targets participants with no or little teaching experience.
 The program fee is $150 (non-refundable).